2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in the Great Lakes Region

 Design majors at CCAD take out an average of $29,443 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $510, based on a 10-year repayment plan.

-With a ranking of #7, Milwaukee Institute of Art & Design did quite well on this year’s most popular schools for design and applied arts students working on their bachelor’s degree.
-Located in the city of Milwaukee, MIAD is a private not-for-profit college with a fairly small student population.
+Milwaukee Institute of Art & Design did quite well in this year’s ranking of the most popular places for design and applied arts students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the large city of Milwaukee, MIAD is a private not-for-profit college with a small student population.

 About 74% of the students majoring in design at the school are women while 26% are male.